washingtonstateuniversity/build-tools/js/aria-expanded/README.md

 	// Hide stuff here
 }
 ```
+2. Update class names to target your nav link items and their subsequent nav list containers (and potentially even more sub-menu containers 😃)
-2. Update the properties to show/hide the elements how you'd like them to behave!
+3. Update the properties to show/hide the elements how you'd like them to behave 💃